 The most important activities and methods that encourage teachers to use educational films which develop students’ achievement.
 Educators and curriculum designers should endeavor to develop these activities through the development of the Palestinian national curricula in line with the use of educational films.

 The finding of the previous research of the most important challenges that face the teachers and deter them from using educational videos (and suggest solutions).
 The findings of the study will be disseminated to all schools in Tulkarm in particular and all other schools in the country in general.
+(Not objectives)

 The significance of the study